What is Mortgage Loan?

 Based on the nature of the contract and terms and conditions between a lender and borrower, mortgage loans can be further divided into the following categories –

 Reverse Mortgage - there are different types of home mortgage loans available in the market out of which a reverse mortgage is one, where the borrower need not make any loan repayment.
 Instead, the bank or NBFC will make payment to the borrower against the mortgage of his / her residential property.
 A reverse mortgage is ideal for senior citizens who can raise funds by using their property as collateral, if they don’t have adequate income to support themselves

-Government Mortgage Loans – It is a type of mortgage offered by the government backed lenders.
-Government backed mortgages are also known as Federal Housing Administration (FHA) loans.
-Such loans are designed for low-to-moderate-income borrowers who may not be able to avail a loan from the private lenders.
-There are different types of government mortgage loans available in India which include Traditional Mortgage loans, Home Equity Conversion Mortgages, Energy Efficient Mortgages etc.
+Government Mortgage Loans – It is a type of mortgage offered by government-backed lenders.
+Government-backed mortgages are also known as Federal Housing Administration (FHA) loans.
+Such loans are designed for low-to-moderate-income borrowers who may not be able to avail of a loan from private lenders.
+There are different types of government mortgage loans available in India which include Traditional Mortgage Loans, Home Equity Conversion Mortgages, Energy Efficient Mortgages, etc.

 Simple Mortgage - Here, the borrower mortgages his/her immovable asset to avail a loan.
 However, the property does not get transferred to the lender.
 But, the lender has the right to sell mortgaged property in case the borrower fails to repay the loan on time.

 English Mortgage – In this mortgage, the lender is entitled to take possession of the mortgaged property in case the buyer fails to repay the loan amount on a specific date.
 Here the mortgaged property is absolutely transferred to the lender.
 Although the possession rights remain with the lender, the borrower is allowed to either rent the property or occupy it.